 Now Reading

-13 Greatest Leonardo DiCaprio Movies, Ranked
+13 Best Leonardo DiCaprio Movies, Ranked

-13 Greatest Leonardo DiCaprio Movies, Ranked
+13 Best Leonardo DiCaprio Movies, Ranked

-Leonardo di caprio best movies
+leonardo di caprio movies

-From Inception (2010) to The Revenant (2015), here’s ranking the best Leonardo Dicaprio movies.
+From Inception (2010) to The Revenant (2015), here’s ranking the best Leonardo DiCaprio movies.

-Leonardo’s first gig as an actor was in a TV show titled The New Lassie.
+Leonardo’s first gig as an actor was in a TV show called The New Lassie.
 He was all 15.
-Born November 11, 1974 in Los Angeles, California, his father was a comic book artist and mother a legal secretary.
-Though DiCaprio’s parents divorced when he was a kid, they both cultivated and encouraged his interest in the creative side, respectively.
-Post his first gig, DiCaprio later played small roles in sitcoms including Growing Pains.
-His feature film debut was the awful direct-to-video horror sequel Critters 3 (1991).
-But soon he landed a breakthrough performance in This Boy’s Life starring opposite veteran Robert De Niro.
-This was followed by an Oscar-nominated role in What’s Eating Gilbert Grape.
-DiCaprio played the mentally challenged younger brother to Johnny Depp’s central character.
+Born November 11, 1974 in Los Angeles, California, his father was a comic book artist and mother, a legal secretary.
+Though DiCaprio’s parents divorced (a year after his birth), both nurtured and encouraged his creative side.
+Post his first gig, DiCaprio played small roles in sitcoms including Growing Pains.
+His feature film debut was the very awful direct-to-video horror sequel Critters 3 (1991).
+Soon however, he landed a breakthrough role in This Boy’s Life, starring opposite veteran Robert De Niro.

 13. Gangs of New York (2002)